wbamberg/idl-reference/docs/nsIDOMParser.md

 </tr>

 <tr>
-<td>principal</td>
+<td>documentURI</td>
-<td>The principal to use for documents we create.
+<td>The documentURI to use for the documents we create.
-                 If this is null, a codebase principal will be created
+                   If null, the principal's URI will be used;
-                 based on documentURI; in that case the documentURI must
+                   in that case, the principal must be non-null and its
-                 be non-null.
+                   URI must be non-null.
 </td>
 </tr>

 <tr>
-<td>principal</td>
+<td>baseURI</td>
-<td>The principal to use for documents we create.
+<td>The baseURI to use for the documents we create.
-                 If this is null, a codebase principal will be created
+               If null, the documentURI will be used.
-                 based on documentURI; in that case the documentURI must
-                 be non-null.
 </td>
 </tr>

 <tr>
-<td>principal</td>
-<td>The principal to use for documents we create.
-                 If this is null, a codebase principal will be created
-                 based on documentURI; in that case the documentURI must
+<td>scriptObject</td>
+<td>The object from which the context for event handling
-                 be non-null.
+                    can be got.
 </td>
 </tr>